27 Mar How to Teach The Lord’s Prayer to Children & Youth

 The Lord’s Prayer is the kind of prayer that children can learn at a young age, and it far surpasses that old standard: Now I lay me down to sleep; I pray the Lord my soul to keep.
 If I should die before I wake; I pray the Lord my soul to take—a prayer which makes children think that the Grim Reaper is going to descend upon them in their sleep.

 To assist Christian parents we’ve taken inspiration from the material of The Lord’s Prayer for Daily Life to write some thoughts on how you can teach the Lord’s Prayer to your kids in a meaningful way, so that the act of childhood prayer goes beyond simple recitation.
-So, if you are asking how to teach the Lord’s Prayer to children or youth, here are our suggestions:
+So, if you are asking how to teach the Lord’s Prayer to children or youth, please check out our suggestions below:

 Our Father who art in heaven.
 Jesus begins the Lord’s Prayer by letting us know that we are all in this together.
 God, the Father, is the father of all people.
 He is the father of people who we like and who we dislike; people who we agree with and who we disagree with; people who look like us and don’t look like us; people who believe in him and who don’t believe in him.
 By telling us that our one true Father is in heaven, Jesus is reminding as that we are all Sons and Daughters of God, and that our lives go on forever.